 Social Issues that you have worked with: Children’s Rights

-Please share with us how you are working to support women who face domestic violence during the COVID-19 pandemic?
+Please share with us how you are working to support children during the COVID-19 pandemic?

 Being a Child Protection Officer, I am jointly responsible for the protection of children for UNICEF in Bihar state, India.
 As the state has received more than 4 million migrants coming from all destination states with about 20% and more being children, Bihar is a very vulnerable state.